istresearch/kibana-object-format/README.md

 ## How it works

 Kibana has long needed a good way to display arrays of objects in the discover tab.
-What you get from Kibana is a json string representation of the data nad a warning icon stating that, "Objects in arrays are not well supported".
-The reason for this is that Elasticsearch doesn't care or store in the index mapping whether your field is an array of objects.
+What you get from Kibana is a json string representation of the data and a warning icon stating that, "Objects in arrays are not well supported".
+The reason for this is that Elasticsearch doesn't care or store in the index mapping that your field is an array of objects.
 The index mapping is a flattened view of the data.

 ![Screenshot](images/not_supported.jpg)